A Spatiotemporal Gamma Shot Noise Cox Process: Dependent Poisson-Gamma Random Fields

-\subsection{Autoregressive gamma random measures}
+\subsection{Autoregressive Gamma Random Measures}

+In this Section we introduce a new class of dependent gamma random measures to define a dynamic shot noise Cox process and extend the Poisson-gamma random field model of \cite{Wolpert1998PoissonGamma_RandomField}.
 The {\it autoregressive gamma model} has been introduced and studied in \cite{Gourieroux06AR_GammaProcess} to model positive data that feature time-varying complex nonlinear dynamics.
 According to \cite{Gourieroux06AR_GammaProcess}, a positive real-valued process $\{ w_t \}_{t \geq 1}$ is an autoregressive gamma process if the conditional distribution of $w_{t+1}$ given $w_t$ is a noncentral gamma distribution $\NcGa(\delta,\beta_t w_{t},c_t^{-1})$.
-It is worth recalling that a random variable $Y$ has a \textit{noncentral gamma distribution} of parameters $\delta>0$, $\beta >0$, and $c^{-1} >0$, denoted with $\NcGa(\delta,\beta,c^{-1})$, if it arises as the following Poisson mixture of gamma distributions:
+It is worth recalling that a random variable $Y$ has a \textit{noncentral gamma distribution} of parameters $\delta>0$, $\beta >0$, and $c^{-1} >0$, denoted $\NcGa(\delta,\beta,c^{-1})$, if it admits the following Poisson mixture of gamma distributions:

 where $\mathcal{P}oi(\cdot \mid \beta)$ denotes the Poisson distribution and $\mathcal{G}a(\cdot \mid a,b)$ the gamma distribution with in the shape-rate parametrization \citep[see][]{Sim90AR_Gamma}.